chmike/timez-go/README.md

 [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) can at very best synchronize around a few tens of microseconds.
 With GPS, the  best time synchronization we could get is around a few tens of nanoseconds.
-Since a photon can travel at most 300m in a microsoncond in vacuum, for message stamps with Internet application, a microsecond precision is an acceptable compromise.
+Since a photon can travel at most 300m in a microsecond in vacuum, for message stamps with Internet application, a microsecond precision is an acceptable compromise.

 ## Timez encoding

-A Timez encodes the number of micro seconds elapsed since 1970-01-01T00:00:00.000000Z in the 53 most significant bits of a 64 bit unsigned integer.
+A Timez encodes the number of microseconds elapsed since 1970-01-01T00:00:00.000000Z in the 53 most significant bits of a 64 bit unsigned integer.
+The 53 bit microsecond counter will wrap 285 years after 1970, thus in the year 2255.

 The time offset is encoded in the 11 less significant bits as a number of minutes relative to 1024.
 Thus the offset value 1024 is the time